hubert-krzem/hubert-krzem/README.md

 Passionate about exploring the realms of coding, data science, machine learning, and utilizing technology in creative and exciting ways.

 ## 💼 What I'm Working On
-- ⚽️ Currently building an FPL notifications app, developed in Swift and Python, utilizing the Fantasy Premier League API
+- ⚽️ FPL notifications app, developed in Swift and Python, utilizing the Fantasy Premier League API
+- 🕹️ Hex Oust board game, developed in Java as part of university course work

 ## 🧰 My Toolbox
 <div>